dmweis/dmweis.github.io/_drafts/Masters.md

   * Hopper can use the move base stack from ROS in combination with a SLAM algorithm of choice (Currently supported Gmapping and Hectormapping) for navigation and exploratory behavior

-There are other features that aren't documented here but worht mentioning:
+There are other features that aren't documented here but worth mentioning:

 * Web telmetry interface using NASA's openmct platform
 * system telemetry for hardware and performance metrics (Important for debugging overheating issues during this project)